The Brand Activism Playbook and Why It Stopped Working

 The brand activism consulting industry did not systematically require that hypothesis to be tested or the risk model to be disclosed to boards.
 The result was widespread adoption of a strategy whose conditions for success were specific to certain brand profiles and that produced severe commercial damage when applied outside those conditions.

 The playbook is not dead.
 Patagonia doubled its revenue between 2010 and 2023 while maintaining environmental activism as a core brand attribute.
-Ben and Jerry’s has maintained its social positioning for decades without triggering the kind of backlash that hit Bud Light.
+Ben and Jerry's has maintained its social positioning for decades without triggering the kind of backlash that hit Bud Light.
+(Its dispute with Unilever, which we cover in Ben and Jerry's vs. Unilever, is a different category of risk.)
 But those brands built their identity on the cause; the cause is not a layer applied over an existing broad-market identity.
 The distinction matters enormously and the brand activism consulting literature systematically understated it.

 Sources